aipr0/todo/README.md

 Stuff I need to do

 ## Life

-- [ ] Apologise to Sian for that pitiful TMA I rushedly put together
+- [x] Stop smoking cigarettes
-- [x] Respond to e-mails
+- [ ] Watch some of the video that Desu sent you
-- [x] Buy cigarettes
+- [ ] Watch the videos Adam sent you on Dawn of War IV
-- [ ] Stop smoking cigarettes
+- [ ] Stop listening to Spectre

 ## Website
 - [ ] Make website amber coloured